Old Canadian-made wrenches stamped with the "Dreadnaught" name turn up commonly in eastern Ontario.

 Below, an old ratchet stamped Gray F&S Ltd. (Thanks to the visitor's comment below I have learned that F&S stands for "Forgings and Stampings.")

 In 1930, Gray undertook a joint venture with the Bonney Forge & Tool Works of Allentown, Pennsylvania, a partnership which lasted until 1961.
 (After being in business since 1877, the Bonney name disappeared from the market in 1995).
-Below, a soft-faced Gray-Bonney hammer:
+The Dreadnaught brand was also applied to Gray-Bonney adjustable wrenches, as in the 1949 Garage Supply Company catalogue below:

 |Mervin J. McGuffin.
 Automotive Mechanics.
 Principles and Operation.
 Toronto: The Macmillan Co. of Canada Ltd., 1962.|